 Personal Contract Purchase

-Broadly, personal contract purchase is the same as a personal contract hire agreement – but with one key difference.
+Broadly, PCP is the same as a Hire Purchase agreement – but with one key difference.

 At the end of the contract, there is an optional ‘balloon’ payment that the individual can choose to pay in order to take ownership of the vehicle.
-This amount is determined at the outset and allows the driver to keep the vehicle if they are happy with it.
-However, if you would rather change vehicle you could choose to return the car and walk away.
+This amount is determined at the outset and may be referred to as the Guaranteed Minimum Future Value (GMFV).

-Monthly payments are based on the deposit amount and the difference between the retail value of the car and the residual value (the estimated future value of the vehicle after depreciation is taken into account), plus a bit of interest.
-Therefore, the more the vehicle holds its value, the better your personal contract purchase deal will be as that will reduce your monthly payments.
+Monthly payments are based on the deposit amount and the difference between the retail value of the car and the residual value (the estimated future value of the vehicle at the end of the contract).
+Therefore, the more the vehicle holds its value, the better value your PCP deal will be as that will reduce your monthly payments.

 A mileage limit will apply to all PCP deals.
-This is because the leasing company will use the mileage limit to determine the vehicle’s depreciation and therefore its residual value.
-It’s important to be honest with the leasing company about how much travelling you are likely to do – exceeding the mileage limit will lead to financial penalties at the end of the agreement.
+This is because the salesperson will use the mileage limit to determine the vehicle’s depreciation and therefore its residual value.
+It’s important to be honest about how much travelling you are likely to do – exceeding the mileage limit will lead to financial penalties at the end of the agreement.

-PCP is seen as a direct alternative to the traditional hire purchase (HP) agreement and is subject to the protections set out in the Consumer Credit Act.
+PCP is seen as an alternative to the traditional Hire Purchase (HP) agreement and is subject to the protections set out in the Consumer Credit Act.

 - Fixed prices – You know exactly what you have to pay each month, which can help you set and keep a budget.